 To understand the role of an Early Years Practitioner (EYP), we set up work experience opportunities throughout your studies, including day nurseries, pre-schools, primary schools and children's centres.

-The Early Years department is teeming with students going on to do great things - we have alumni at Oxford Brookes University, Norland College, and early years settings of all sizes across Oxfordshire.
+The Early Years department is teeming with students going on to do great things - we have students at Oxford Brookes University, Norland College, and early years settings of all sizes across Oxfordshire.

 Our Early Years tutors have lots of experience in the childcare and education industries, and you will benefit greatly from their expertise and knowledge.